Tradegen/tradegen-token/README.md

 ## Disclaimer

-These contracts have not been audited yet.
+These contracts have not been audited or deployed yet.

 ## Docs